 - A user spends 5 minutes on the one product page: fire a poll to ask if there’s missing information.

 The beauty of polls and surveys is they allow you structure a variety of questions.

 Surveys can be a really useful UX tool to provide input for the design process.
-The key to a successful survey is establishing the objectives and information required from the study up front, then making sure the questions asked cover them. – Chris Gray, Director, Nomat
+The key to a successful survey is establishing the objectives and information required from the study up front, then making sure the feedback questions asked cover them. – Chris Gray, Director, Nomat

 Great for revealing user behaviour on pages, heat-maps are a graphical representation of where a user or users have clicked, scrolled to, mouse hovered or looked at, on a page.

-Show where a series of users have clicked on a specific page.
+Identify where a series of users have clicked on a specific page.
 The heat-map usually identifies high-level click areas as red, with lower levels of interaction ranging from orange, yellow, green and blue.

 Based on a percentage of the page’s traffic, a scroll heat-map shows the percentage of users who scroll to a level/area on a specific page.

 Reveal where your users are hovering their mouse/moving their mouse.

 Eye Tracking Heat-Maps